Hospital negligence compensation claims –Why is it important for my solicitor to be a specialist?

 What is the difference between medical negligence and poor service or medical care?

-Medical negligence should not be confused with poor professional conduct – medical negligence only applies when the lack of care has meant consequences for the patient such as loss or injury.
+Medical negligence should not be confused with poor professional conduct – medical negligence only applies when the lack of care has meant consequences for the patient such as loss or personal injury.
 Poor service or medical care which does not give rise to injury or financial loss can be dealt with through a formal complaint.

 What is an NHS Complaint?